 Our brains are paradoxical; they need a constant environment yet they must adapt to a constantly changing environment.
 The plasticity of our brains challenges synaptic homeostasis, but together they keep us balanced.
 Thus sleep, according to SHY, is just as crucial for the overall functioning of the brain.
 The information and activity of the day have the time and space to sink deeper into the brain–quite literally.
 In turn, it gives the brain some time to decide which synapses are important or not.

 The data coming out of psychedelic research points to their ability to encourage neurogenesis, plasticity in the brain, and new connections.
 We know that psychedelics such as ketamine have shown to help the brain optimize its functioning at its wakeful state but new research out of the University of Helsinki suggests that psychedelics might help the brain optimize synaptic homeostasis, or sleep.

 “Sleep is a time when there is no demand for learning and neurons can sample most of their inputs in an unbiased manner through off-line spontaneous activity.”

 But it goes without saying that psychedelics aren’t silver bullets.
-It takes practice and work such as therapy to strengthen their imprint into the brain.
+It takes practice and work, such as psychedelic therapy, to strengthen their imprint into the brain.
 However, the research out of the University of Helsinki highlights the importance of rest for the brain.
-Furthermore, the synaptic connections that are strengthened during therapy treatments such as ketamine-assisted psychotherapy are consolidated in the brain while the person sleeps.
+Furthermore, the synaptic connections that are strengthened during ketamine treatments and therapy, such as ketamine-assisted psychotherapy, are consolidated in the brain while the person sleeps.